LEADING OFF: Subway Series rolls, Ortiz honor, missing Cards - WHIZ News

 Jordan Montgomery (3-2, 3.24 ERA) pitches for the Yankees, who own the best record in the majors at 66-31 and a whopping 12 1/2-game lead over Toronto in the AL East.

-Taijuan Walker (7-2, 2.55) starts for the Mets, whose once-formidable NL East edge over Atlanta was down to a half-game over the weekend.
+Taijuan Walker (7-2, 2.55) starts for the Mets, whose once-formidable NL East edge over Atlanta is down to two games.
 Walker is 4-0 with a 1.80 ERA in his last seven outings.

 Judge tops the majors with 37 homers and has 81 RBIs for the Yankees.
 Alonso leads the big leagues with 82 RBIs and has hit 25 home runs.